ddsouz5/oneliners/GIT.md

         From exisiting project also add .gitignore with files to ignore
         $ git add .gitignore
         $ git commit -m "added .gitignore"

+If .gitignore is not working, go to top folder of repo

+        git rm -r --cached .
+        git add .
+        git commit -m "fixed untracked files"

 Using branches for pull request

 * <https://uoftcoders.github.io/studyGroup/lessons/git/branches/lesson/>